-BMP: Develop an ordinance for construction site operators to control or prohibit nonstorm water discharges Measurable Goal: The Village can develop an ordinance and refine the requirements over the next few years.
+BMP: Develop an ordinance for construction site operators to control or prohibit non-storm water discharges

+Measurable Goal: The Village can develop an ordinance and refine the requirements over the next few years.

 Goal Evaluation: This BMP will be used to make construction site operators more aware and careful with any non-storm water discharges.
 The Village can observe how many violations occur each year to see if any improvements are occurring.
+This is continuously being investigated.